sictweb/bti425-2020/notes/week01.md

 We expect the student to do their work on a computer that runs macOS (Mac OS X), Linux, or another Unix-like operating system.

-If a student has a Windows-only computer, then plan to install an environment that enables the installation of Linux.
+If a student has a Windows 10 computer, then plan to install an environment that enables the installation of Linux.

 <br>